paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

 **(g) Sanctions**

-(1) **Civil penalties** — Any person who violates a regulation promulgated under subsection (b) or (f) of this section shall be liable for a civil penalty in an amount not to exceed $25,000.
+(1) **Civil penalties** — Any person who violates a regulation promulgated under subsection (b) or (f) shall be liable for a civil penalty in an amount not to exceed $25,000.
 Each day of a continuing violation constitutes a separate violation.
 A vessel operated in violation of the regulations is liable in rem for any civil penalty assessed under this subsection for that violation.

-(2) **Criminal penalties** — Any person who knowingly violates the regulations promulgated under subsection (b) or (f) of this section is guilty of a class C felony.
+(2) **Criminal penalties** — Any person who knowingly violates the regulations promulgated under subsection (b) or (f) is guilty of a class C felony.

-(3) **Revocation of clearance** — Upon request of the Secretary, the Secretary of the Treasury shall withhold or revoke the clearance of a vessel required by [section 60105 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section60105&num=0&edition=prelim), if the owner or operator of that vessel is in violation of the regulations issued under subsection (b) or (f) of this section.
+(3) **Revocation of clearance** — Upon request of the Secretary, the Secretary of the Treasury shall withhold or revoke the clearance of a vessel required by [section 60105 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section60105&num=0&edition=prelim), if the owner or operator of that vessel is in violation of the regulations issued under subsection (b) or (f).

 (4) **Exception to sanctions** — This subsection does not apply to a failure to exchange ballast water if—